 Load tools into the lathe

 Collect the tools you are going to use for the task.
 Load the tools into the lathe machine.
-The process includes placing the turret slots in the right position.
-If you are using a program that you are not familiar with, consult the manufacturer for clarity where you do not understand.
+The process includes placing the turret slots in the correct position.
+If you are using a program you are unfamiliar with, consult the manufacturer for clarity where you do not understand.

 Be open to manual speed control

 You have an advantage already on the automation of CNC machining.
 Speed can be constant depending on the user.
-However, I advise you to master manual speed control since you will be dealing with different materials that require a certain speed of the CNC lathe machine.
-Your activities have to remain accurate and successful on both soft and hard materials.
+However, I advise you to master manual speed control since you will be dealing with different materials requiring a certain speed for the CNC lathe machine.
+Your activities must remain accurate and successful on soft and hard materials.